 I’ve taken email off my phone, disconnect while away and recently discovered an app that tracks how long I spend on my phone.
 You would think that I don’t like my phone very much based on all of this!
 Truth be told, technology is a useful tool when used responsibly.

-There are a number of apps available to help you start getting some practice meditating that break it down and make it super simple.
+There are a number of apps available to help you get started with meditation that break it down and make it super simple.

 Headspace is what I started using 2.5 years ago, and used it everyday for six months.
 It helped me build consistency in my practice.
 It is a series of guided meditations, starting with just 10 minutes a day.
 And they build on each other, one day at a time.